caseyanderson/pythonSC3/pythonSC3.md

 #### SynthDefs

-A `SynthDef`, or Synth Definition, tells the server how to generate audio and translates that information to bite code. `SynthDef`s describe the structure of an instance of a `Synth` in a manner similar to the relationship between a cake recipe and the cake produced by following that recipe.
+A `SynthDef`, or Synth Definition, tells the server how to generate audio and translates that information to bite code. `SynthDef`s describe the structure of a `Synth` similar to the relationship between a cake recipe and the cake produced by following that recipe.

 *For Example*